What should I know about coyotes?

 4. Clear any dense brush from around your front or back yard.
 Don’t let your yard be a breeding ground for coyotes.

 6. If a coyote approaches or acts aggressively, throw rocks, make noise, use an air horn, look big, and pick up small children and pets.
 Do not turn your back to the animal.

-8. Notify Orange County Flood Control or the RCSD of any openings in fences or under fences along flood control channels or ditches.
+7. Notify Orange County Flood Control of any openings in fences or under fences along flood control channels or ditches.

-For more information go to California Department of Fish and Wildlife
+For more information go to the California Department of Fish and Wildlife